 In 2017 the State of Hawaii registered a 9% overall decrease in the numbers of homeless individuals, with Oahu registering a very small increase of less than one half of a percent!

-The annual Point-In-Time (PIT) Homeless Count is a requirement of the U.S. Department of Housing and Urban Development (HUD) for the Honolulu Continuum of Care (CoC), and is a count of sheltered and unsheltered homeless persons on a single night in January.
+The Point-In-Time (PIT) Homeless Count is a requirement of the U.S. Department of Housing and Urban Development (HUD) for the Honolulu Continuum of Care (CoC), and is a count of sheltered and unsheltered homeless persons on a single night in January.
+"Under Section 578.7 of the CoC Program interim rule, CoCs must plan and conduct, at least biennially, a Point-in-Time Count of homeless persons within the geographic area."
 The PIT Count provides the community and homeless assistance providers with data needed to understand the number and characteristics of persons who are homeless at one point in time.
 The PIT Count also provides policy makers with data needed to effectively allocate resources aimed at ending and preventing homelessness.

-If you have any questions, please contact Jen Stasch, Director of Partners in Care.
+If you have any questions about the 2017 PIT Count, please contact Jen Stasch, Director of Partners in Care.